Written byJenny Zeng

 Parallels also has coherency mode, which allows you to run Windows apps on Mac from Finder or Spotlight as if it is a native app belonging to your Mac.
 The biggest downside of Parallels is its price, around $80.

 However, VirtualBox is free.
 Also, if you are using a non-M1 Mac running macOS 10.15 and later, VMware Fusion Player has a free version for personal use.
-But being open-source, VirtualBox is not as polished or easy to use as Parallels and VMware.
+Being open-source, VirtualBox is not as polished or easy to use as Parallels and VMware, but you can install macOS Ventura on VirtualBox on Windows to enjoy the benefits of the new OS.

 - Support M1 Macs